-On this day in 1917, American soldier Stull Holt writes a letter home recounting some of his battlefield experiences on the Western Front at Verdun, France.
+On September 1, 1917, American soldier Stull Holt writes a letter home recounting some of his battlefield experiences on the Western Front at Verdun, France.

 Born in New York City in 1896, Holt served during World War I as a driver with the American Ambulance Field Service.
 He later joined the American Air Service, receiving his pilot commission as a first lieutenant.